 Monitoring the course

 Course knowledge helps set tactics.
 Knowing there is a downhill coming might allow a runner to surge then get their breath back on the slope.
-Or a strong uphill runner could put a surge in prior to a hill, confident of ability to maintain the pace while other runners who also surged are wiped out by the climb.
+Or a strong uphill runner could put a surge in before a hill, confident of the ability to maintain the pace while the climb wipes out other runners who also surged.

 Work out these aspects with your athletes while they are getting ready to race.
 Have them do their thinking and planning before the gun goes off, including possible options should things change.
 Once the race has started the mind should be on the race - on tactics, the opposition, holding form - not on wondering where they are, which is the best way to go or what is around the corner.

-It is important for an athlete to focus on how he or she is running.
+An athlete needs to focus on how he or she is running.
 Good running style and efficiency go together.
 Is the runner relaxed?
 Is there a good technique?
 Are they wasting energy?
 Is tension or bad habits creeping in?
-If athletes think about how they are running they will run better - if the mind wanders they will start running inefficiently, particularly when fatigue sets in.
+If athletes think about how they are running, they will run better - if the mind wanders, they will start running inefficiently, particularly when fatigue sets in.
 It is a good idea to teach a 'good form checklist'.
 The checklist goes head, neck, shoulders, arms, hands, hips, legs.
 Have athletes ask themselves a series of questions as they run: is my head straight, is my neck relaxed, are my shoulders loose and low, are my elbows at a comfortable, efficient angle, are my hands loose, etc.?
 If the answer is "yes" go to the next question.
 If "no" correct it and then go to the next question.
 The athlete should have: -

 Get runners into the habit of thinking about how they are feeling.
 Are they pacing themselves well?
 Can they go faster?
 Should they go slower?
 Have them monitor their breathing as it is the best indication of effort.